CodecoolGlobal/tech-interview-workbook-markveszelka/docs/oop/module_oop.md

 #### Compare the `access modifiers` in Java.

-`Private`: The access level of a private modifier is only within the class.
+- `Private`: The access level of a private modifier is `only within the class`.
 It cannot be accessed from outside the class.

-`Default (Package-Private)`: The access level of a default modifier is only within the package.
+- `Default (Package-Private)`: The access level of a default modifier is `only within the package`.
 It cannot be accessed from outside the package.
 If you do not specify any access level, it will be the default.

-`Protected`: The access level of a protected modifier is within the package and outside the package through child class.
+- `Protected`: The access level of a protected modifier is `within the package and outside the package through child class`.
 If you do not make the child class, it cannot be accessed from outside the package.

-`Public`: The access level of a public modifier is everywhere.
+- `Public`: The access level of a `public modifier is everywhere`.
 It can be accessed from within the class, outside the class, within the package and outside the package.

 #### What is the `default access modifier` in a class?

-In Java, if `no access modifier` is explicitly specified for a class, field, method, or constructor, it is considered to have "default access" or "package-private" access.
+In Java, if `no access modifier` is explicitly specified for a class, field, method, or constructor, it is considered to have `"default access" or "package-private" access`.
 The default access modifier restricts the visibility of the class or member to within the same package (i.e., all classes within the same package can access the member).

 #### What is the purpose of the `equals()` method?

-The `equals() `method in Java is used to `compare the content or value of two objects` to determine whether they are " equal" or "equivalent."
+The `equals() `method in Java is used to `compare the content or value of two objects` to determine whether they are "equal" or "equivalent."
 The purpose of the equals() method is to provide a way for developers to define what it means for two objects of a class to be considered equal.
 By default, the equals() method in Java compares object references, not the actual content of the objects.
 It checks whether `two references point to the same memory location` (i.e., whether they are the same instance of the class).
 However, in many cases, we want to compare objects based on their